khaldi-med/dotfiles/README.md

 If a `.clang-format` file exists in the repository, it will be linked to provide consistent C/C++ code formatting.

-## Customization

-Feel free to modify any of these dotfiles to suit your preferences:

-1. Edit the files in the `~/dotfiles` directory
-2. Re-run `./install.sh` to update the symbolic links

-## Prerequisites

-- Bash shell
-- Vim text editor
-- Git (for cloning the repository)

 ## Backup

 The installation script automatically backs up your existing configuration files before creating symbolic links.
 Backups are stored in `~/dotfiles/backup/` with timestamps.

-## License

-Feel free to use and modify these dotfiles for your personal use.